Fast Facts About Fisher

 Points of Pride

-Five Fisher faculty members have received prestigious Fulbright Scholarships, an honor accorded to only about one thousand faculty members in the nation each year.
-Also, for the fourth year in a row, Fisher has been named to the President's Higher Education Community Service Honor Roll for exemplary service to America's communities.
+Several Fisher faculty members have received prestigious Fulbright Scholarships, an honor accorded to only about one thousand faculty members in the nation each year.
+Also, Fisher is consistently named to the President's Higher Education Community Service Honor Roll for exemplary service to America's communities.

 Student & Faculty Profiles